Prayer and Fasting

 Scripture Reading

-Make the most of your fast and use the SOAP Bible Reading Plan that will help you focus on your time with God.
+Make the most of your fast and use a Bible Reading Plan that will help you focus on your time with God.

 Resources on Fasting